EricTurner3/s550-canbus/README.md

-S550 Mustang CAN Bus Research & Scripts
+Ford Mustang (S550) CAN Bus Research & Scripts
 ===

 This repo serves as a compendium of scripts and hours of trial/error research to try and map the S550 canbus, specifically towards the IPC.